-Access to Academic Development to Empower the Masses towards Endless Opportunities (ACADEME) Lending Program qualified state universities and colleges (SUCs) with classification levels II, III, and IV to enable them to support infrastructure expansion and other incomegenerating and agri-related programs and projects.
+Access to Academic Development to Empower the Masses towards Endless Opportunities (ACADEME) Lending Program classification levels II, III, and IV to enable them to support infrastructure expansion and other incomegenerating and agri-related programs and projects.

 A support program to the private education sector which aims to provide credit fund to private/non-DepEd high schools, Private Technical-Vocational and Education Training (TVET) Institutions and Private Higher Education Institutions (HEIs) such as colleges and universities for the continuing education of their students by allowing them to enroll under a "study now, pay later" scheme.